 2.5.4.3 Maximum Amount of Firm Requirements Power at Tier 2 Vintage Rate

 The maximum amount of Firm Requirements Power «Customer Name» is eligible to purchase at a Tier 2 Vintage Rate will be equal to the annual maximum forecast of «Customer Name»’s flexible Above-CHWM Load amounts of «Customer Name»’s election under section 2.1, minus any Dedicated Resources serving «Customer Name»’s Above-CHWM Load.
 BPA will develop the annual maximum forecast of «Customer Name»’s flexible Above-CHWM Load amounts at the time BPA issues the RFO for the Vintage Resource.
-Such forecast shall apply for the term of BPA’s acquisition of the Vintage Resource or this Agreement, whichever occurs first.
+Such forecast shall apply for the term of BPA’s acquisition of the Vintage Resource or the term of this Agreement, whichever terminates first.

+End Option 1

+Option 2: Include the following for customers that are JOEs.

 2.5.4.2 Duration of Statement of Intent

-The Tier 2 Vintage Resource amounts applied to serve «Customer Name»’s Above-CHWM Load under this Agreement will not apply beyond the expiration of this Agreement, except as stated in the Statement of Intent.
+The Tier 2 Vintage Resource amounts applied to serve «Customer Name»’s Member’s Above-CHWM Load under this Agreement will not apply beyond the expiration of this Agreement, except as stated in the Statement of Intent.

 2.5.4.3 Maximum Amount of Firm Requirements Power at Tier 2 Vintage Rate

-The maximum amount of Firm Requirements Power «Customer Name» is eligible to purchase at a Tier 2 Vintage Rate will be equal to the annual maximum forecast of «Customer Name»’s flexible Above-CHWM Load amounts of «Customer Name»’s election under section 2.1, minus any Dedicated Resources serving «Customer Name»’s Above-CHWM Load.
+The maximum amount of Firm Requirements Power «Customer Name» is eligible to purchase at a Tier 2 Vintage Rate will be equal to the annual maximum forecast of «Customer Name»’s flexible Above-CHWM Load amounts of «Customer Name»’s elections for «Customer Name»’s Member(s) under section 2.1, minus any Dedicated Resources serving «Customer Name»’s Member’s Above-CHWM Load.
 BPA will develop the annual maximum forecast of «Customer Name»’s flexible Above-CHWM Load amounts at the time BPA issues the RFO for the Vintage Resource.
-Such forecast shall apply for the term of BPA’s acquisition of the Vintage Resource or this Agreement, whichever occurs first.
+Such forecast shall apply for the term of BPA’s acquisition of the Vintage Resource or the term of this Agreement, whichever terminates first.

+End Option 2

 2.5.4.4 Commencement of the Vintage Resource